shoshievass/reopenmappingproject/README.md

 Calibrate parameters with 4_grid_search.R.
 Check reference policies in each phases specified in parameter/msa_policy_scenarios_dates.csv
 If grid search hits boundary of some of the parameters or is running slow, please revise set up in parameter/gridsearch

 Run SEIR to generate simulation results under different reopening policies.
-To save compartment by type by period outputs, set outputSIR<<-1 if 1_config.R
+To save compartment by type by period outputs, set outputSIR<<-1 in 1_config.R